codedribbler/Taste-Bots/README.md

 **1. Get the data** - Same <a href="https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants">Zomato Bangalore Restaurants</a> dataset is required .
 Fileter the reviews whose ratings are greater than 3 .
 Then clean the reviews using same process as in the previous section.

 **2. Tokenization** - Tokenization is a way of separating a piece of text into smaller units called tokens.
 Here, tokens can be either words, characters, or subwords.
 Here sentences are tokenized into words .
 Tokenization will create a list of words for each review .
-This way a 2d matrix is created where the row are the reviews and columns are the tokezed workds .
+This way a 2d matrix is created where the row are the reviews and columns are the tokezed words .

-**3. Topic Modelling** -
+**3. Topic Modelling** - Two very popular approaches for topic modelling is used
+a. <a href="https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation">Latent Dirichlet allocation(LDA)</a> . <a href="https://radimrehurek.com/gensim/">Gensim</a> library ca be leveraged for doing LDA .
+b. <a href="https://en.wikipedia.org/wiki/Non-negative_matrix_factorization">Non-negative matrix factorization(NMF)</a> .
+It can be done using <a href="https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.NMF.html">sklearns NMF</a>

+NMF gave more interpretable results and separable topics.
+--Photo of topcs

+The topics can be categorized as -:
+a.
+Biryani/order
+b.
+Mutton Biryani
+c.
+Ambience
+d.
+Service/Staff
+e.
+Buffet

+Each review will have the topic distribution which will indicate how much the review is inclined to topics, this will help to identify the topic to which a particular review is annotating to .

+For a restaurant the topic distribution of its reviews is averaged .
+This results in a vector which indicates the topic distribution of the restaurants .

+These topic distribution vectors are leveraged to create recommendation system .
+The recommendation system cuurently can do the following things -:

+1) Can give recommendation for restaurants known for **biryani, ambience or service** .
+For biryani the restaurants vector are sorted in descending order based on biryani score .
+Higher score restaurant will be recommended more .
+Similar process is followed fo ambience and service.

+2) Can give recommendation of **similar restaurants** based on the selected restaurant .
+For doing this, cosine similarity of the restaurant vectors is calculated with the selected restaurants vector and the scores are sorted in descending order .
+Higher similarity scores will be recommended more.